Friday, October 24, 2008

 For your reading pleasure, Gwyneth Jones' short story

-The Voyage Out, included in Periphery has been
+, included in Periphery has been

 excerpted at Gay/Lesbian Fiction Excerpts.